infomaestro/WinliveDJAI/README.md

 ## Bug tracker

-The Mixxx team uses [Github Issues][issues] to manage Mixxx development.
+The WinliveDjAi team uses [Github Issues][issues] to manage WinliveDjAi development.

 Have a bug or feature request?
 [File a bug on Github][fileabug].

-Want to get involved in Mixxx development?
+Want to get involved in WinliveDjAi development?
 Assign yourself a bug from the [easy bug list][easybugs] and get started!
 Read [CONTRIBUTING](CONTRIBUTING.md) for more information.

-## Building Mixxx
+## Building WinliveDjAi

 First, open a terminal (on Windows, use "**x64 Native Tools Command Prompt for [VS 2022][visualstudio2022]**"), download the mixxx